Rekkonnect/Syndiesis/README.md

 A large portion of the app is built using basic components in Avalonia.
 The code editor is from [AvaloniaEdit](https://github.com/avaloniaUI/AvaloniaEdit).
 Some icons were taken from the free version of [FontAwesome](https://fontawesome.com/).

+Any issues regarding the code editor are most likely to be reported in [AvaloniaEdit](https://github.com/avaloniaUI/AvaloniaEdit).
+This includes behavior not specific to Syndiesis.
+Issues will be closed if they are specific to AvaloniaEdit, and must be reported there.

 ### Desired features

-Desired features are listed in the [issues](https://github.com/Rekkonnect/Syndiesis/issues).
+Desired features among other issues are listed in the [issues](https://github.com/Rekkonnect/Syndiesis/issues).

 ### Ruled-out features